MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 While, I was able to remove the null values from the automatically created column, I still needed to check for null values across all the other columns.
 Based on the is.null() output, the 3 categorical columns had 0 null values whereas all the "Years" columns (from 2004 to 2020) had null values, decreasing with the most recent years.
-Thus, because the number of null values was significant in years 2004 - 2015 (at least above 18,000 with a dataset of 43,000 rows), I decided that the best solution was to remove columns 2004 to 2015.
+Thus, because the number of null values was significant in years 2004 - 2015 (at least above 18,800 with a dataset of 43,000 rows), I decided that the best solution was to remove columns 2004 to 2015.
-As most of the null values are in the columns that have been drop, whenever we will remove the remaining null values for the remaining columns, we will still have a significant amount of data.
+As most of the null values were in the columns that have been dropped, whenever we will remove the remaining null values for the remaining columns, we will still have a significant amount of data.
 This will also make our dataset more relevant to the problem statement helping the EU Leaders focus on the most recent data.
 Moreover, using an imputation technique to fill the missing values (i.e. mean) was not an option in this scenario because we are dealing with scores of multiple indicators.
 Averaging all the data for a particular year would give us an average that does not specifically represent each indicator.
-Finally, given that there were no anomalies from the remaining columns 2016 to 2020 (using the unique() function), the last step was to remove the remaining null values with dropna().
+Finally, (using the unique() function), we could see no anomalies in the remaining columns (from 2016 to 2020), therefore, the last step was to remove the remaining null values with dropna().

 At this point, we have reduced the dataset to 31263 rows and 8 columns.
-However, the dataset still has worldwide data which is not relevant to the EU Commission.
-The current dataset does not have any columns that could help us filter for EU Countries only, however there is a different dataset from the World Bank (DBCountry.csv) with more information on each of this country.
+However, the dataset still had worldwide data which is not relevant to the EU Commission.
+The current dataset did not have any columns that could help us filter for EU Countries only, however there was a different dataset from the World Bank (DBCountry.csv) with more information on each of this country.
 After loading this dataset, we noticed that there were 31 columns and 193 rows.
 From this dataset, we identified only two columns that we could be useful to our problem: Country Code and Currency Unit.
 We, therefore set the newly created dataframe as only these 2 columns removing the remaining 29.
 Country Code would serve